 What's in a sausage?

 There is a glimmer of light to improve consumer confidence.
 As a result of the very sad and tragic death of Natasha Ednan-Laperouse.
-Natasha's Law will now bring an end to this gap in the law - though not until October 2021.
-Kate and I were once privileged to meet with Natasha's parents towards the end of their campaigning.
-A very moving experience and one I shall never forget.
-They are remarkable people, showing incredible strength in fighting not only for justice for their daughters' unnecessary death.
+Natasha's Law will now bring an end to this gap in the law from October 2021 when it becomes enforceable.
+Towards the end of their campaigning, Kate and I were privileged to meet with the parents of Natasha.
+It was a very moving experience, one we'll never forget.
+This remarkable couple showed incredible strength in fighting not only for justice for their daughters' unnecessary death.
 But also, in lobbying parliament and the decision-makers necessary to actually change the law.
-This selfless campaign in the midst of their own personal grief should be an inspiration to us all.
+Their selfless campaign being in the midst of their own personal grief - an inspiration to us all.

 Are Gluten-Free Sausages Healthy?